 The answer to this question would be a personal loan with a co-applicant.

-However, since personal loan does not involve a collateral or pledged entity (House, Gold, Vehicle etc), other combinations may also be allowed for co-application.
+However, since a personal loan does not involve collateral or pledged entities (House, Gold, Vehicle etc), other combinations may also be allowed for co-application.
 This would again depend on the rules, regulations, and policies of your banker/ financial institution.

-In case of co-application, income of both the applicants is taken into consideration for one loan, thereby making you eligible for a bigger loan that could meet your requirements.
-Or make you eligible for a loan which you might find it difficult to get approved for with single income.
+In the case of co-application, the income of both the applicants is taken into consideration for one loan, thereby making you eligible for a bigger loan that could meet your requirements.
+Or make you eligible for a loan that you might find difficult to get approved for with a single income.

 Similar is the case with your credit score.
 If you have a low credit score, then a co-applicant with a good credit score may help you sail through the approval for your loan as combined credit scores may help you.